Al3zama1/swe-notes/CCNA/6 - IPv4 Addressing.md

 ![IPv4 address classes details](./img/ipv4-address-classes-details.png)

 ## Maximum Hosts per Network
 Every network contains a network and broadcast addresses that cannot be used.
-For a class C address, the first usable address is 1 and the last usable address is 254.
 * Suppose we have the address `192.168.1.0/24`
+	* The network address is `192.168.1.0/24`
+	* The broadcast address is `192.168.1.255/24`
 	* The first usable address is `192.168.1.1/24`
 	* The last usable address is `192.168.1.254/24`
 ![IPv4 address classes details](./img/maximum-hosts-per-network.png)